hpalo/hpalo/README.md

 ### Hi there 👋

 My name is Henrik.
-I am currently working on a private game dev project using Unity.
+I'm currently learning React coding.
 <!--

 **hpalo/hpalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.